folio-org/mod-fqm-manager/README.md

 # FQM
+Copyright (C) 2023 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

+## Introduction

 FQM (FOLIO query machine) is the engine that takes in queries, processes queries, and provides answers.
 FQM consolidates data from different modules within FOLIO in real time, allowing users to conduct cross-application searches efficiently.